C4 and Trade Desk partnership driving data-driven TV boom

 All Response Media viewpoint

-With lockdown triggering an acceleration of consumers switching from linear TV to CTV, through an increase in cord-cutters (switching from broadcast/cable to internet-based services e.g. Netflix, All4).
+Lockdown triggered an acceleration of consumers signing up to internet-based services such as Netflix and All4.
 We must stay abreast of the new developments and opportunities being pushed in this space.

 Currently, broadcaster VOD activity does still cost more than linear TV programming and therefore linear TV will still be the superior choice.
 However, the difference in performance between the two is getting ever closer together, with further audience and targeting capabilities being layered on top.
 Therefore, when planning campaigns, we will always scope out the alternatives, ensuring we are delivering the best possible performance for every individual campaign.